-A. The MCO's shall submit its request to change any prior authorization requirement to Department for Medicaid Services (DMS) for review.
-B. For the processing of requests for initial and continuing authorization of services, the Contractor shall require that its subcontractors have in place written policies and procedures and have in effect a mechanism to ensure consistent application of review criteria for authorization decisions.

-shall provide written confirmation of its decision within three working days of providing notification of C. In the event that a Member or Provider requests written confirmation of an approval, the Contractor a decision if the initial decision was not in writing.
-The written confirmation shall be written in accordance with Member Rights and Responsibilities.

-D. The Contractor shall have written policies and procedures that show how the Contractor will monitor to ensure clinically appropriate overall continuity of care.

-E. The Contractor shall have written policies to ensure the coordination of services:

-1. Between settings of care, including appropriate discharge planning for short term and long-term hospital and institutional stays;

-2. With the services the Member receives from any other MCO;

-3. With the services the member receives in Fee for Service (FFS); and of care.
+- A. The MCO's shall submit its request to change any prior authorization requirement to Department for Medicaid Services (DMS) for review. - B. For the processing of requests for initial and continuing authorization of services, the Contractor shall require that its subcontractors have in place written policies and procedures and have in effect a mechanism to ensure consistent application of review criteria for authorization decisions. - shall provide written confirmation of its decision within three working days of providing notification of C. In the event that a Member or Provider requests written confirmation of an approval, the Contractor a decision if the initial decision was not in writing.
+The written confirmation shall be written in accordance with Member Rights and Responsibilities. - D. The Contractor shall have written policies and procedures that show how the Contractor will monitor to ensure clinically appropriate overall continuity of care. - E. The Contractor shall have written policies to ensure the coordination of services: - 1.
+Between settings of care, including appropriate discharge planning for short term and long-term hospital and institutional stays; - 2.
+With the services the Member receives from any other MCO; - 3.
+With the services the member receives in Fee for Service (FFS); and - 4.
+With the services the Member receives from community and social support providers. - F. The MCO shall have written policies and procedures that explain how prior authorization data will be incorporated into the MCO's overall Quality Improvement Plan.

+of care.
 DMS does not require the provider to utilize one specific multi-dimensional tool.
 In regulation, DMS defines assessment to DMS providers perform an assessment and collect other relevant information that will assist in determining the most appropriate level include gathering information and engaging in a process with the individual that enables the provider to: